F. A. BRADER, 19th Century Itinerant Folk Artist, The Darwin D. Bearley Collection.

 Brader was a true itinerant artist.
 He traveled throughout several counties and would stay with the families whose farm he was drawing.
 However he was also known to have stayed at 2 infirmaries or "Poor Houses" in the area.

-the Portage County Infirmary in Revenna, Ohio and the Stark County Infirmary in Canton, Ohio.
+These were the Portage County Infirmary in Revenna, Ohio and the Stark County Infirmary in Canton, Ohio.

 Coincidentally, Brader seemed to have produced the most drawings in these two counties.